 Answer: Our planting partners will take care of the trees and monitor their growth according to their good practice standards.
 The tree monitoring and maintenance include making sure the trees receive sufficient nutrients to grow, replanting if the previously planted trees could not grow due to bad weather or other natural reasons, and measuring their diameter and height periodically.
 All of these are on top of a visual picture of the trees themselves.

 Question #3: How will tree planting activities be implemented?

 Answer: In the spirit of co-creation and collective climate action, tree planting will be funded based on contributions from different individuals and organizations, no matter the size.
-The trees grow best following good biophysical and weather situations on the ground, thus most of them will not immediately be planted whenever each of your contributions arrive.
+The trees grow best following good biophysical and weather situations on the ground, thus most of them will not immediately be planted whenever each of your contributions arrives.
 Additionally, to support an efficient process, trees will be planted when the bulk amount requirement has been reached.
 The land in which the trees will be planted have had their land use rights confirmed.

 Question #4: Who are your planting partners?

-Answer: Our planting partners include local and international organizations with projects across Indonesia, such as in Kalimantan, Aceh, Jambi and Jakarta.
+Answer: Our planting partners include local and international organizations with projects across Indonesia, such as in Kalimantan, Aceh, Jambi, and Jakarta.
 Each offers different environmental and socio-economic benefits, from protecting wildlife corridors to providing alternative livelihoods to local communities.
 Interested parties can visit their websites to learn more.